 And I thought, “Well, I’m not really working in the industry any more.”
 90s you know.
 And I had to pay annual dues.
 It was only like thirty bucks but when you really get poor that can seem like a lot of money.

 Sorry.
 I digress.
 Where are we?

 What organizations of–Okay.
 Which of these organizations no longer serve a useful purpose for you?

 I just answered that one for me.
 You personally.

 What organizations would serve you better–that you’re not a member of?

 So rethink that.
 Things have changed.
-I do King Fu, so I’ve been looking for Kung Fu organizations to join.
+I do Kung Fu, so I’ve been looking for Kung Fu organizations to join.

 What achievements pertain to your new goals?

 My new goals.
-Well if I was to say that goal of joing those organiztions and attending more of their events and tournaments.
+Well if I was to say that goal of joining those organiztions and attending more of their events and tournaments.
 Then, just … yeah.
 The achievements I need are selling the classes and getting recognized as a COOL online Shaolin Kung Fu Kwoon.
-WHich means school.
+Which means school.